pingcap/docs/data-migration/quick_install_tools.md

 ## Install TiUP

-Starting with TiDB 4.0, TiUP, as the package manager, makes it far easier to manage different cluster components in the TiDB ecosystem.
-Now you can run any component with only a single line of TiUP commands.
+Starting with TiDB 4.0, TiUP, as the package manager, helps you easily manage different cluster components in the TiDB ecosystem.
+Now you can run any component with only a single TiUP command line.

 {{< copyable "shell-regular" >}}